 Exciting news everyone!
-Beginning on May 17th from 4 to 6pm, The Confident Stitch will be hosting a Historical Hand-Sewing Club led by the talented Brooke Prusa.
+Beginning in February 2023, the Confident Stitch will be hosting a Historical Hand-Sewing Club, led by the talented Brooke Prusa, every Tuesday from 4:00 – 6:00 pm.
 Here’s what you need to know!

 A little about Brooke...